Dan Persa

-Daniel Vaughn Persa (born November 20, 1988) is a former American college football quarterback who played for the Northwestern Wildcats.
+Daniel Vaughn Persa (born November 20, 1988) is an American former college football quarterback who played for the Northwestern Wildcats.
 He attended Liberty High School in Bethlehem, Pennsylvania.

-Early life and high school career
+Early life

 Persa was born on November 20, 1988, to parents Dan Sr. and Jane Persa in Bethlehem, Pennsylvania.
 His mother and sister both graduated from Pennsylvania State University, resulting in Persa wishing to play for the Nittany Lions as a child.

 While attending Liberty High School, Persa played football for three years and competed on their track and field team as a sprinter.
 As a football player, Persa became the first Pennsylvania high school student to throw over 2,000 yards and rush over 1,000.
 Off the field, Persa maintained a 4.3 GPA and volunteered with the Special Olympics and local youth programs.

 In his senior year of high school, Persa committed to Northwestern University on June 23, 2006.
 He chose to attend Northwestern over football scholarships from the University of Akron, the University of Connecticut, Temple University, and the West Virginia University.
 Upon graduating, he was ranked 93rd nationally by ESPN/Scouts, Inc. and received 2006 Pennsylvania 4A A.P.
 Player of the Year.
 In 2017, he was inducted into the National Football Foundation Lehigh Valley Chapter Hall of Fame.